Components of State Anti-Bullying Laws and Regulations

 - Procedures outlining the use of follow-up services that includes support services for the victim and bullying education for the bully;

-- Statements of disciplinary consequences for violation of the policy; and
+- Disciplinary consequences for violation of the policy; and

 - Requirements regarding how the policy will be publicized within the district.